UPDATED SEPTEMBER 23, 2019

 Implementation of the Rule in Practice

-For most of you, there will be no change.
+For most of you, there is no change.
 You will continue to contact us or your preferred U.S. counsel when you are about to file your application.
-You client will be required to sign the application as always and the U.S. attorney will be identified in the section of the application where the attorney/correspondent is identified.
+Your client will be required to sign the application as always and the U.S. attorney will be identified in the section of the application where the attorney/correspondent is identified.
 (Please note: this is our practice to have the end client sign all key documents, and is a best practice, but whomever you work with may not require this step.
 We do, because all key documents at the USPTO are signed under penalty of perjury by those who have firsthand knowledge of the facts in the application/document).
 This is the process whether you are filing based on a foreign application/registration or whether your client is filing a new application based on an intent-to-use or use basis in the U.S.

 If, on the other hand, you are filing a Madrid Application, you may still continue to extend the application in your home country into the U.S. as you normally do.
 While there is no provision at WIPO to assign a U.S. attorney, in nearly all cases, an Office Action will issue anyway for at least the identification of goods/services.
 If for whatever reason it doesn’t, our understanding is that no matter the reason, an Office Action will issue, even if to identify a U.S. attorney for the application.
-In most instances, there is a substantive for the Office Action in addition to identifying the U.S. attorney for the Madrid application.
+In most instances, there is a substantive reason for the Office Action in addition to identifying the U.S. attorney for the Madrid application.

-Our understanding is failure to comply with the rules will trigger an Office Action until you identify a U.S. attorney for your foreign application.
+Our understanding is that failure to comply with the rules will trigger an Office Action until you identify a U.S. attorney for your foreign application.

-Many of you have expressed concern regarding the additional costs; however, we note that if you engage U.S. counsel from the start and by working with counsel experienced in the Trademark Rules of practice, your clients will have the benefit of ensuring their goals are realized and the trademark protection they seek to have in the U.S. is accomplished and as a result, enforceable.
+Many of you have expressed concern regarding the additional costs; however, we note that if you engage U.S. counsel from the start and work with counsel experienced in the Trademark Rules of practice, your clients will have the benefit of ensuring their goals are realized and the trademark protection they seek to have in the U.S. is accomplished and as a result, enforceable.

 The Rationale for the New Rule

-The USPTO’s role is to provide a Registry that of trademarks that are actually in use in commerce in the United States and the public relies on the USPTO’s database when searching whether a new mark is available for use and registration.
+The USPTO’s role is to provide a Registry of trademarks that are actually in use in commerce in the United States and the public relies on the USPTO’s database when searching whether a new mark is available for use and registration.
 The USPTO views its role not only as protecting consumers, but also as protecting businesses and their brand assets.